ViniciusCestarii/resume-generator/README.md

 - **Templates**: Leverage the same data to generate multiple styled resumes and discover which design suits you best.
 - **Tailwind CSS**: Styled with Tailwind CSS for a modern and responsive design.
 - **Puppeteer**: Uses Puppeteer for headless browser automation to generate PDFs and screenshots.
-- **Environment Variables**: Configure API keys and other settings via environment variables.
+- **Simple Configuration**: Configure the resume content and styles using only a object.

 ## Prerequisites